datalakehouse/docs/CONTRIBUTING.rst

 You can find the current structure in ``_toc.yml``.

-If you have an article about any of the DLH tools (API, CLI, console, Terraform provider, Kubernetes operator), place it in the **DLH tools** section.
+If you have an article about any of the datalakehouse tools (API, CLI, console, Terraform provider, Kubernetes operator), place it in the **datalakehouse tools** section.
-If you have an article about any specific DLH product (M3, Kafka, Grafana, etc.), nest it in the product-specific section.
+If you have an article about any specific datalakehouse product (M3, Kafka, Grafana, etc.), nest it in the product-specific section.
 If you have an article with general reference information, place it in the **Resources** section.